-A Crook County Special Transportation Fund (STF) Advisory Committee meeting will be held on December 9 from 9:00 to 10:00 am in the Crook County Administrative Office, 203 NE Court Street, Prineville, OR
+A Crook County Statewide Transportation (STIF) Advisory Committee meeting will be held on January 30 from 12:00 to 1:00 pm in the Crook County Annex Building, Annex Conference Room, 320 NE Court Street, Prineville, OR.

-Public Notice: Crook County Court meeting, Wednesday, December 4, 2019, 9:00 a.m., Crook County Court meeting room, 320 NE Court Street, Prineville, Oregon.
-Consent Agenda: routine matters for County Court approval (minutes, contracts, etc.); Scheduled Appearances: None at this time; Executive Session: ORS 192.660(2)(e) For the purpose of conducting deliberations with persons designated by the governing body to negotiate real property transactions: For complete agenda and scheduled times, please see the web site www.co.crook.or.us.
+Crook County Court meeting, Wednesday, January 22, 2020 9:00 a.m., Crook County Court meeting room, 320 NE Court Street, Prineville, Oregon.
+Consent Agenda: routine matters for County Court approval (minutes, contracts, etc.); Scheduled Appearances: Public Hearing: SECOND READING of Ordinance 316, amending Chapter 8.28 of the County Code regarding Solid Waste Franchise & Declaring an Emergency - Requester: County Court ; Public Hearing: SECOND READING of Ordinance 317 Amending the Crook County Code, Chapter 18 and Declaring an Emergency; Executive Session: None at this time.
+For complete agenda and scheduled times, please see the web site www.co.crook.or.us.
 For information about adding agenda items, please contact the County Administration office at 447-6555.
 Assistance to handicapped individuals is provided with advance notice.

 Crook County hereby gives notice that it intends to expend funds in accordance with Title III of PL 112-141, 302(a)(2), reauthorized July 2016, the Secure Rural Schools and Self Determination Act.
 The county intends to expend an amount not to exceed $78,000 in federal funds to carry out activities under the Firewise Communities program to provide to homeowners in fire-sensitive ecosystems education on and assistance with implementing, techniques in home siting, home construction and home landscaping that can increase the protection of people and property from wildfires.
 This will be used for purposes authorized under the Act to fund Firewise Community Wildfire Protection which calls for a reduction of fuels in the vicinity.
 Public comment regarding this proposed expenditure is requested.
 Send written comments to Crook County Judge Crawford, 300 NE Third St., Prineville, OR 97754 by 5 p.m., December 30, 2019.